ClassicalMoser/eslint-plugin-import-boundaries/README.md

 # eslint-plugin-import-boundaries

-> Enforce architectural boundaries with deterministic import paths.
+> Automatically enforce architectural boundaries with deterministic import paths.

 [![npm version](https://img.shields.io/npm/v/eslint-plugin-import-boundaries)](https://www.npmjs.com/package/eslint-plugin-import-boundaries)
 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

 **Note: This is an alpha release, originally developed for a personal project.
 It is not yet stable and may have breaking changes.**

-An opinionated ESLint rule that enforces architectural boundaries using deterministic import path rules.
-This rule determines when to use alias vs relative imports based on your architecture, rather than enforcing a single pattern for all imports.
+An opinionated, TypeScript-first ESLint rule that enforces architectural boundaries using deterministic import path expectations.
+This rule determines when to use alias (or absolute) vs relative imports based on your architecture, rather than enforcing a single pattern for all imports.

-**Important:** This rule expects an index or barrel file at every directory level.
-This barrel file represents the external accessibility of the module as a boundary interface, enabling zero I/O path resolution.
+**Important:** This rule expects index files (default: `index.ts`) at every directory level.
+See [Index Files as Module Interface](#index-files-as-module-interface) for details.

 ## Features